wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - This room held the ashes of priests who sought to be interred near the gods, along with small remembrances for the dead.
 Salamanders have raided this room and thrown most of the memorial items into the volcano, leaving little behind.
 - The salamander resting here is named Xind, and it was wounded during an encounter with Marnun.
 - **Xind the Salamander**.
 Xind is a salamander with 1 hit point and no will to fight.
 Upon seeing the characters, it throws up its hands and says in Ignan, “I give up.”
 In return for being left alone, Xind is willing to tell the characters about Izel’s plan to collect offerings and cast them into volcanoes across the region, waking dozens of other tlexolotls.
 It can also relate any other detail of the Izel’s plot from the adventure’s background.
 - **Mural**.
 A character who succeeds on a DC 14 Knowledge (Religion) check recognizes that the mural depicts a great planar incursion from Fernia, the place of fire, that happened long ago and devastated the region.
-If Ollin is with the group, they can also explain the mural’s significance.
 - **Treasure**.
 A character who spends at least 5 minutes sifting through the debris finds a sand-colored pouch embroidered with colorful, geometrically stylized animals.
 This is a tan [[bag of tricks]].
 Any creature created by the bag looks artistically stylized in a manner similar to the embroidery on the bag.
 This doesn’t affect the creatures’ statistics.
 - An intact white stone urn lies near the mural.
 This urn is part of one of the statues in area I3.